Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

 make

 ```
-if you have problem to flash you firmware enter this command :
+If you have problem to flash you firmware enter this command :

 ```
 make clean